What is an osteopath?

 - Delayed gross motor milestones / Asymmetrical crawling or walking patterns - All children develop at different rates.
 Delayed or asymmetrical creeping, crawling or delayed walking are common concerns in otherwise healthy children.
 The osteopaths role is to understand the child's primitive and postural reflex profile, and identify and release any areas of physical tension or strain that may make it difficult for a child to learn a specific motor skill.
 Take home exercises may also be prescribed.

 - Asthma - Asthma is a common condition caused by narrowing of the small air passages (breathing tubes/bronchi) in the lungs.
 The narrowing happens because the air passages become swollen and inflamed, making it harder for air to get through and causes wheezing, coughing and problems with breathing (Royal Children's Hospital, n.d).
-Some research exists to support a therapeutic effect of osteopathy in paediatric asthma (Guiney, Chou, Vianna & Lovenheim, 2005), however more clinical trials are required.
 Postural compensations are common in children with moderate to severe asthma and include head protraction (forward head carriage), elevation and protraction of the shoulder girdle (high and rounded shoulders), decreased chest wall expansion and muscle shortening of the arms, posterior trunk and posterior lower limb (Lopes et. al., 2007).
-The osteopaths role is to identify and release any areas of compensation, physical tension or strain through the rib cage, thoracic spine, accessory respiratory muscles, upper neck and jaw.
+Osteopathic care does not claim to cure or treat the acute symptoms of asthma, the osteopath’s role is to to identify and release physical tension in the body that may be associated with symptomatic asthma, including muscle tension or strain through the rib cage, thoracic spine, accessory respiratory muscles, upper neck and jaw.
 Take home postural and nasal breathing exercises may also be prescribed.

 - In-toeing (turning in of feet) / Out-toeing (turning out of feet) - In-toeing is when the feet turn inwards when walking.
 It is common in childhood and is usually outgrown.
 It may be a good idea to see your osteopath if: in-toeing only affects one leg; in-toeing is severe and not improving with time; in-toeing is causing tripping and affects participation in activities; feet are stiff, or painful and not improving with time (Royal Children's Hospital, 2010 (b)).
 The osteopaths role is to identify what is causing the in-toeing- metatarsus adductus (foot turned inwards), internal tibial torsion (lower leg rotation), or internal femoral torsion (thigh rotation), and release any areas of compensation, physical tension or strain through the pelvis and lower limbs.